m-bock/purescript-transit/README.md

 - `mkUpdate @SimpleDoorTransit` creates an update function based on the `SimpleDoorTransit` specification.
 The `@` symbol is type application[^type-app], passing the specification to the function.
 - Each `match` line handles one transition from the specification.
 The first two arguments (`@"DoorOpen"` and `@"Close"`) are type-level symbols (type applications) that specify which state and message to match on.
 The lambda function defines what happens when that transition occurs.
 - `return @"DoorClosed"` specifies which state to transition to.
 The `return` function is part of **Transit**'s DSL for specifying the target state, and the `@` symbol again indicates a type-level symbol.
+- **Important**: The order of match handlers must match the order of transitions in the DSL specification.
+In this example, the handlers are provided in the same order as they appear in `SimpleDoorTransit`: `DoorOpen :@ Close`, then `DoorClosed :@ Open`.

 #### How This Solves the Classic Approach's Problems